 Social Security relies on school officials and teachers to help us correctly pay benefits to students.

-We pay benefits to some students who are between 18 and 19 years old and still in full-time attendance in elementary or secondary school.
+We pay benefits to some students who are between 18 and 19 years old and still in full-time attendance in school.
 We may ask you to certify that a student is in full-time attendance at your school in order to pay benefits.
 You can learn the details of this process on our page, For School Officials.

 Providing Information About A Child's Disability